 We, the undersigned, call on the Honourable Marie-France Lalonde, Minister of Community Safety and Correctional Services to pass legislation making it MANDATORY :

-1. For ALL zoos that own and exhibit exotic animals or any animals in captivity, to be licenced in the province of Ontario.
+1. For ALL zoos that own and exhibit exotic animals or any animals in captivity, to be licensed in the province of Ontario.

-2. For ALL zoos to submit to yearly inspections as a prerequisite for renewing their licences, to ensure that facilities that house exotic animals and animals in captivity, are adequate for the specific needs of the animal, and that the facilities are safe for both the animal, staff and the public.
+2. For ALL zoos to submit to yearly inspections as a mandatory requirement for renewing their licenses, to ensure that facilities that house exotic animals and animals in captivity, are adequate for the specific needs of the animal, and that the facilities continue to be safe for both the animal, staff and the public.

 3. For ALL zoos to provide proof that operators and staff are adequately trained and have prior experience in working with exotic animals.

-4. For ALL zoos to have emergency protocols to deal with animal escapes, that include access to drugs to immobilize potentially dangerous, escaped animals.
+4. For ALL zoos to have emergency protocols in place to deal with situations involving animals who have escaped their enclosures.
+These protocols must include access to immobilizing drugs and that staff are trained in how to use them effectively.
 All staff should be properly trained and familiar with emergency plans and equipment.
-An emergency procedures manual should be kept up-to-date and all staff should be required to review this material periodically.
+An emergency procedures manual should be kept up-to-date and all staff should be required to review this material regularly.
 Regular drills should be conducted to ensure all staff are prepared in case of an emergency.

 RELEVANT CASE HISTORY

 - February 18, 2017 - Venomous snakes stolen from a Thorold home in the Niagara Region.
 Thieves targeted a home where it appears the snakes may have been part of a breeding program as part of a reptile selling business.
 Among the snakes stolen were vipers including several juvenile cobras, rattlesnakes, adders, and a pregnant albino boa constrictor.